jdrengifoc/dsa/README.md

 # Data Structures and Algorithms (DSA)

-In this repository applyin the paradigm of Object Oriented Programming, I code from scratch the data structures and algoritms (presented in the following sections) as packages of classes.
-Besides, unit testing is made with `unitroot` and `tox`.
+In this repository applying the **Object Oriented Programming** paradigm, I code from scratch the data structures and algoritms (presented in the following sections) as packages of classes.
+Besides, I make unit testing with `unitroot` and `tox`.

 ## Data structures